 Semaphore Constructor (Int32, Int32)

-Initializes a new instance of the Semaphore class, specifying the maximum number of concurrent entries and optionally reserving some entries.
+Initializes a new instance of the Semaphore class, specifying the initial number of entries and the maximum number of concurrent entries.

 This constructor initializes an unnamed semaphore.
 All threads that use an instance of such a semaphore must have references to the instance.